epi2me-labs/wf-transcriptomes/README.md

 ### What changed from the previous workflow version?

-The current workflow uses `bambu`, optional `SQANTI3`, `DESeq2`, and `DEXSeq`.
+The current workflow uses `bambu`, `SQANTI3`, `DESeq2`, and `DEXSeq`.
 The main transcriptome result is now one shared `bambu` model built from all samples together, with separate per-sample `bambu` outputs published alongside it.
-The most important differences are summarised below.
+The most important differences are summarised in this FAQ section.

 #### Why do the results now mention `bambu` and `SQANTI3` instead of StringTie or GffCompare?

 The workflow now uses a different set of transcript analysis tools.
-It builds its transcript models with `bambu`, optionally classifies them with `SQANTI3`, and performs DE/DTU from the cohort `bambu` outputs.
+It builds its transcript models with `bambu`, classifies them with `SQANTI3`, and performs DE/DTU from the cohort `bambu` outputs.

 #### Why is `--ref_annotation` now required even in fixed-annotation mode?